varnish/Varnish-Book/varnish_sysadmin.rst

 1. Architecture, command line tools, installation, parameters, etc
 2. The Varnish Configuration Language

-The course has roughly 50% exercises and 50% instruction.
+The course has roughly 50% exercises and 50% instruction, and you will find all the information on the slides in the supplied training material.

+The supplied training material also has additional information for most chapters.

 .. container:: handout